 - Application requirements

-Under the 2020/2021 multiculturalism grant program, $800,000 is available to support projects that build intercultural interaction, trust and understanding, or challenge racism, hate and systemic barriers.
+Under the annual multiculturalism grant program funds are available to support projects that build intercultural interaction, trust and understanding, or challenge racism, hate and systemic barriers.

-This year the program is prioritizing projects that address anti-Indigenous, anti-Asian and anti-Black racism.
+In 2020-21 the program prioritized projects that address anti-Indigenous, anti-Asian and anti-Black racism.
 To support this, grants have been divided into two funding streams.

 Stream 1: BIPOC larger grant stream